kubernetes/committee-security-response/security-release-process.md

 Makes sure the people who should be in "the know" (aka notified) are notified, also responds to issues that are not actually issues and lets the OP know that.
 This person is the escalation path for a bug if it is one.
-The on-call PST member should triage the request.
+The on-call PSC member should triage the request.
 If the on-call member is unavailable then it is first come first serve on the alert escalation.

 ##### Infra